family-adaptive-resilience/personal-plan/README.md

 it’s possible to have a negative reaction to anything (for a while a few years ago I seemed to have an allergy to vitamin C!) but my personal belief is that the supplements are mostly pretty safe for short-term use.
 That’s just my personal belief, and should not be misinterpreted as medical advice.

 1. **Vitamin D**.
 Take with fatty food in the morning.
-It’s unknown as to whether it’s too late to raise vitamin D levels if you wait till you get sick.
+It may be that it's a little too late to start supplementation once infected.
+In his [most recent video](https://www.youtube.com/watch?v=HxtddpoPMKo&t=1099s) on the subject, John Campbell states that it takes a week for the supplementary form to be metabolised to the active form.
 Google “Vitamin D hammer” and “vitamin D hammer covid”.
 I personally took an extremely high dose of vitamin D for five days - 25,000 IU a day along with the standard dose of K2 (which is advisable if taking high doses of vitamin D), and I think it was beneficial although it is hard to be sure.
 Not for treating covid: Fauci takes 6,000 IU daily; I take 10,000 IU daily; and my two year old daughter takes 600IU daily.

 1. **Quercetin** - bioflavinoid, anti-viral, anti-inflammatory, MAST cell stabilizer, zinc ionophore.
 Take with fatty food.
 Some people have raised questions about possible kidney damage from long-term use of Quercetin at high doses, but I have not heard about risks from lower doses for shorter-term use.
 There’s also a risk in not treating covid to many organs (including kidneys).
 Quercetin was very important for me - it has anti-viral activity and reduces inflammation.
 After Quercetin and NAC my oxygen levels would rise from the 60s to the 80s and I would be able to work well for most of the day.

 1. **N-Acetyl-Cysteine**, glutathione precursor, may reduce cytokine storm and have antiviral activity.
+It is also mucolytic, meaniong it thins mucus, and thi shas been found to help in respiratory diseases.
 Take on empty stomach.
 When I was sick I took 2 x 600mg capsules a few times a day and I still take 2x 600mg twice a day.
 Pre-covid I only took 600mg.

 1. **Undenatured whey** protein, or failing that just regular whey protein